alexsantostx94/portfolio-alex-santos/src/pages/index.md

           developed a strong understanding of UI mobile patterns and incorporate that knowledge when building intuitive interfaces.
       - title: UX Research
-        content: >-
+        content: >
-          I am a firm believer that design decisons need to be backed by research and not assumption.
+          I am a firm believer that design decisions need to be backed by research and that assumptions must be validated.
 I conduct thorough User Research by utilizing user interviews, card sorting, affinity mapping, thematic analysis, quantitative analysis and creating user research reports.
       - title: Interaction Design
         content: >-
           My focus is to improve the user's interaction with each design.
 My